mariaalexandracastellanos/mariaalexandracastellanos.github.io/_pages/policy.md

   {% include archive-single-nolink.html %}
 {% endfor %} -->

+## Ongoing policy evaluation:

+- RCT: Experimental evaluation of low-cost interventions to reduce discrimination against migrant students in Ecuador.
+With IADB (Ecuador)

+## Book Chapters

+- De la Torre, A., Cueva, S., & Castellanos-Vásconez, M. A. (2020).
+The Macroeconomics of the Commodities Boom in Ecuador: A Comparative Perspective.
+In Assessing the Left Turn in Ecuador (pp. 163-212).
+Palgrave Macmil, Cham.
+[DOI:10.1007/978-3-030-27625-6_8](http://dx.doi.org/10.1007/978-3-030-27625-6_8)
+-
 ## Policy Reports

 - Dolton, P. , Nguyen, D. , Rolfe, H. and Castellanos, M. (2018).
 Brexit and the Health & Social Care Workforce in the UK.
 Report to the Cavendish Coalition, NIESR.